QuantGov/regcensus-api-python/README.md

 #### Values by Agencies

 To obtain the restrictions for a specific agency (or agencies), the series id supplied must be in the list of available series by agency.
-To recap, the list of available series for an agency is available via the __list_series(id,by='agency')__ function, and the list of agencies with data is available via __get_agencies__ function.
+To recap, the list of available series for an agency is available via the __list_series__ function, and the list of agencies with data is available via __get_agencies__ function.

 ```
 # Identify all agencies